mohammadmehrani/vira/README.md

-# Exvia - Portfolio Website Template
+# Vermitor - Portfolio Website Template

 A modern, animated single-page portfolio template with a cinematic hero section featuring mouse-tracking image reveal, scroll-triggered animations, parallax effects, and a testimonial slider.
 Built with React, TypeScript, Tailwind CSS, and Vite.